posit-dev/air/docs/formatter.md

 out <- fn(x = x, option1 = option1, option2 = option2)
 ```

-And in that case many people would prefer this folded output to stay as is.
+And in that case many people would prefer this flat output to stay as is.
 Because there is no syntactic information to help Air decide between the two different styles, Air instead falls back to a heuristic based on the existing formatting:

 > For function calls, if there is a line break between the `(` and the first argument, then the function call will be fully expanded.